-- 5.8 A quorum shall be deemed to be present when at least a simple majority of the membership is present at a meeting or present by telephone connection and at least 51% of the attendees are Private Sector members.
-Each and every decision of the majority of the members present at any regular or special meeting, where there is such a quorum, shall be valid as the binding act of the Board. - 5.9 If the aforementioned quorum is not met and there is less than a simple majority of the members present, the Chairperson shall adjourn without any action or deliberations being entered into.
+- 5.8 A quorum shall be deemed to be present when at least a simple majority of the membership is present at a meeting or connected by telephone or video conferencing and at least 51% of the attendees are Private Sector members.
+Each and every decision of the majority of the members present at any regular or special meeting, where there is such a quorum, shall be valid as the binding act of the Board.
+(Board Approved 11-17-21) - 5.9 If the aforementioned quorum is not met and there is less than a simple majority of the members present, the Chairperson shall adjourn without any action or deliberations being entered into.